Seasons

 Install a fan in your window and turn it on at night

+Install a fan in your window and turn it on at night.
 This will bring a cool breeze inside your house.
-You can also buy more than one fan and install them at various places in your house to get the airflow going.
+You can also buy more than one fan and install them in various places in your house to get the airflow going.

 Utilize Ice Packs